verilator/verilator/docs/guide/exe_verilator_coverage.rst

-Specifies if the coverage point does not include the count number of coverage hits, then the coverage point will be considered above the threashold, and the coverage report will put a "%" to indicate the coverage is not sufficient.
+Specifies if the coverage point does not include the count number of coverage hits, then the coverage point will be considered above the threshold, and the coverage report will put a "%" to indicate the coverage is not sufficient.
 Defaults to 10.

 .. option:: --help